dimp-gh/goofy/README.md

 ---------------------------

 You can run your Goofy programs by invoking Goofy interpreter with path to your program as a parameter.
-That is, `./goofy examples/Factorial.gf`.
+That is, `./goofy lang/Factorial.gf`.

 Language tutorial
 -----------------

 There is no comprehensive description of Goofy's syntax and semantics at the moment.
-The only thing you can do is to read sources from `examples`-folder.
+The only thing you can do is to read sources from `lang` folder.
 If you are familiar with Haskell or Standard ML, examples should be pretty straightforward for you to understand.
 You can also read `Prelude.gf`, which is automatically imported at the very beginning of the interpretation process.